IntersectMBO/plutus/plutus-benchmark/marlowe/README.md

 ## Running the benchmarks with executable `marlowe-validators`

-The application `marlowe-validators` works with scripts in the `plutus-benchmark/marlowe/bench/rolepayout` and `plutus-benchmark/marlowe/bench/semantics` directories.
+The application `marlowe-validators` works with scripts in the `plutus-benchmark/marlowe/exe/scripts/rolepayout` and `plutus-benchmark/marlowe/exe/scripts/semantics` directories.
 It serialises the two Marlowe validator scripts, computes their hashes, and runs all of the benchmarks, storing the results in a pair of tab-separated-value files.

+In `plutus-benchmark/marlowe/src/Language/Marlowe/Scripts.hs`, the plugin option to dump Plutus programs is turned on.
+Therefore, running the executable dumps the initial and simplified PIR program and the typed and untyped PLC program to the `plutus/`.
+The dumped files are named with the module name followed by a brief description and ".flat".

 ```bash
 cabal run marlowe-validators